-Nursing Students: Students enrolled in nursing courses and required courses (anatomy and physiology, microbiology, nutrition, general biology and mathematics (MAT101) who withdraw from a course or from the College will receive a grade of "W" if they withdraw before the end of the 8th week of a quarter-based course, or before the end of the 11th week of a semester-based course.
+Nursing Students: Students enrolled in nursing courses and required science courses (anatomy and physiology, microbiology, nutrition, and general biology) who withdraw from a course or from the College will receive a grade of "W" if they withdraw before the end of the 8th week of a quarter-based program, or before the end of the 11th week of a semester-based program.
 If students withdraw in week 9 (for quarter programs) or week 12 (for semester programs) and thereafter, they will receive a "WF" grade for the course.
 The grade will be recorded on their transcript.

-A "WF" grade is regarded the same as an "F" grade in determining Academic persistence and Satisfactory Academic Progress.
+A "WF" grade is regarded the same as an "F" grade in determining whether or not the student can remain enrolled in the program.

-Nursing students are allowed only two course withdrawals (including both "W" and "WF") from nursing courses and/or required courses (anatomy and physiology, microbiology, nutrition, general biology and mathematics (MAT101) during the entire program, whether such withdrawals were from the same course or different ones.
+Nursing students are allowed only two course withdrawals (including both "W" and "WF") from nursing courses and/or required science courses (anatomy and physiology, microbiology, nutrition, and general biology) during the entire program, whether such withdrawals were from the same course or different ones.
 Withdrawing a third time, regardless of the week in which the withdrawal takes place, will result in academic dismissal from the nursing program.